Free Homework Help and Math Formulas

 Example 1:

-If two lines are not parallel, there exist a point of intersection.
+If two lines are not parallel, then there exists a point of intersection.
 This point can be found by solving the two equations simultaneously.

 Example2: